 - Return any wet snail to water.
 A sealed snail found within a few hours is very likely still alive.
 Place it gently at the water surface; if conditions are acceptable it will emerge and resume activity within minutes.

 - Test water immediately.
 Check ammonia, nitrite, pH, and GH/KH.
 Ammonia or nitrite above zero requires an immediate 30–40% water change with temperature-matched, dechlorinated water.
 For the relationship between GH, KH, and shell integrity, see Water Hardness GH/KH Explained.
 Target GH 6–15 °dH, KH 3–10 °dH, pH 7.0–8.0 for most freshwater snails.
+A liquid kit such as the API Freshwater Master Test Kit covers ammonia, nitrite, nitrate, and pH in one box and reads more accurately than strips.

 - Check for copper.
 If standard parameters test clean but snails are still escaping, test for copper specifically.
 Common sources: copper-based medications dosed in the display tank without first removing invertebrates, new copper plumbing in the building, and liquid plant fertilisers containing copper chelates.
 Remove the source, and run activated carbon through sequential water changes.
+Copper needs its own test; the API Copper Test Kit reads down to the low concentrations that already harm snails.

 - Assess food availability.
 In a small, over-grazed nano tank, nerite snails can exhaust available algae within weeks.
 Supplement with blanched courgette or an algae wafer placed after lights-out, and reassess whether snail density suits the tank's algae production.
 Nerites that are consistently climbing but not crossing the rim are often simply hungry.